SoD-education/climate-analysis-API/README.md

 ## Usage

 For instructions on how to use the API and details on endpoints, please refer to the API documentation provided separately.

+## Future Modifications

+The renaming of endpoints is encouraged, so that they align with best practices.
+Current naming was used in development only.